WWE Super ShowDown 2020: How to watch, predictions, start time and WWE Network

-WWE is returning to Saudi Arabia, and it's putting on quite a strange show.
+The next big WWE event is just hours away.
+Pro wrestling is returning to Saudi Arabia, and it's putting on quite a strange show.
 Headlining the event is none other than WCW legend Bill Goldberg, who returns to action for the first time since last August, at the ripe age of 53, to take on "The Fiend" Bray Wyatt.
 That match will be for the Universal Championship, a belt Goldberg actually held back in 2017.

 Brock Lesnar will also be at the show, defending his WWE Championship against Ricochet.
 A low blow from Ricochet led to Lesnar's elimination in last month's Royal Rumble, and The Beast wants revenge.
 RIP Ricochet.

-Note: This story was originally published earlier and has been updated to count down to the event.